 - Liaison with academic & administrative units within the University & with off-campus agencies

-If you’ve been recently diagnosed with a Learning Disability or want to find out more about Accessibility Services, visit their website at www.accessibility.utoronto.ca.
+If you've been recently diagnosed with a Learning Disability or want to find out more about Accessibility Services on their website.